fitzgen/rust-conf-2019/slides.md

     * "if it compiles, then it works"
         * not found way to encode aesthetic taste into something borrowck can enforce at compile time
+    * don't already have everything in head
+        * _searching_ for emergence / the unexpected / surprises
+        * fundamentally can't get it right first time
 * really happening is feedback loop:
     * look at SVGs
     * tweak program